scientific papers and history books/ also novels

 Bilayer Microviscosity Changes due to O (2) (singlet delta g state) Peroxidation in Lipid Vesicles

-S J Dearden, T F Hunter and J Philp
+by S J Dearden, T F Hunter and J Philp

 Photooxidation by (singlet delta g state oxygen) of single-bilayer vesicles is shown to cause major changes in the microviscosity of the bilayer.
 Rotational fluorescence depolarisation was used to follow the changes as a function of the extent of the (singlet delta state) produced in the vesicle samples.
 Egg yolk lecithin (52% unsaturation), dimyristoyl and diolecyl lecithins were studied.